kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

 {% tabs zone-control-planes useUrlFragment=false %}
 {% tab zone-control-planes Kubernetes %}

-On each zone control plane, run:
+For every individual zone create an own cluster and for each run:

 {% if_version gte:2.3.x %}
 {% cpinstall zcp %}